Charles Lynn Davies

-Charles Lynn 'Cowboy' Davies (born 30 December 1929) was a Welsh international rugby union wing who played club rugby for several clubs including Llanelli and Cardiff.
+Charles Lynn 'Cowboy' Davies (born 30 December 1929) is a former Wales international rugby union wing who played club rugby for several clubs, including Llanelli and Cardiff.
 He won three caps for Wales.
 He also represented the Welsh Amateur Athletic Association in 1957.

 Rugby career

 Davies played rugby from a young age and represented the Wales Schools team.
-As an adult, Davies played for several rugby clubs before playing for first class teams, Llanelli and Cardiff, but it was while he was with Cardiff that he was selected to represent Wales.
+As an adult, Davies played for several rugby clubs before playing for first-class teams, Llanelli and Cardiff, but it was while he was with Cardiff that he was selected to represent Wales.
 All his international appearances were part of the 1956 Five Nations Championship, and his first match was against England under the captaincy of Cliff Morgan.
 Wales won the game 8-3, and Davies scored a try on his debut after a forty-yard dash.
 Davies was reselected for the very next match against Scotland, in which Davies again succeeded in scoring a try.
 His final game was against Ireland, who spoiled Welsh attempts at winning the Triple Crown by beating Wales 11-3 at Lansdowne Road.